 Today, the Connecticut-based Berk is working to restore Madeira to respectability.
 “As far as taste is concerned,” he says, “there really is nothing else like Madeira.
 It has a strong acidity that gives it focus, lift, freshness, and balance.
 You don’t see that in port or in any other fortified wines.”
 To give Madeira its trademark flavor, winemakers age it in heated rooms that mimic conditions on the ships that once conveyed it around the world.
 Cooked by the heat, Madeira is a hardy wine that can survive for years after being opened and still tastes bright and full-flavored after centuries sealed in storage.

 Berk’s Rare Wine Co. is a prominent source for vintage Madeiras, including bottles that date back to the days of George Washington.
 But if you don’t want to shell out thousands of dollars for a two-hundred-year-old bottle of wine, consider the company’s Historic Series.
 Each of the blends in the series showcases a major style of Madeira, and is named for the American port city where that style was most popular.
 Charleston, for example, takes dry-as-a-bone Sercial, while Savannah, a city where palates were just a hair sweeter, is assigned to the mild Verdelho.
 New York and Boston lend their names to the sweetest wines in the series.

 At less than $50 a bottle for all but a couple of limited-edition releases, the wines of the Historic Series are affordable introductions to high-quality Madeira.
 Just don’t forget to raise your glass to George Washington before you take your first sip.

-Buy Rare Wine Co.’s Historic Series Madeiras on their website or at many well-stocked liquor stores (we found ours at Charleston’s Total Wine and Spirits).
+Buy Rare Wine Co.’s Historic Series Madeiras on their website or at many well-stocked liquor stores.